veillette/physics-book/contents/ch22MoreApplicationsOfMagnetism.md

 equilibrium after the external field is turned off.
 This time depends upon tissue type and status (such as inflammation).

-While MRI images are superior to x rays for certain types of tissue and have none of the hazards of x rays, they do not completely supplant x-ray images.
-MRI is less effective than x rays for detecting breaks in bone, for example, and in imaging breast tissue, so the two diagnostic tools complement each other.
-MRI images are also expensive compared to simple x-ray images and tend to be used most often where they supply information not readily obtained from x rays.
+While MRI images are superior to X-rays for certain types of tissue and have none of the hazards of X-rays, they do not completely supplant x-ray images.
+MRI is less effective than X-rays for detecting breaks in bone, for example, and in imaging breast tissue, so the two diagnostic tools complement each other.
+MRI images are also expensive compared to simple x-ray images and tend to be used most often where they supply information not readily obtained from X-rays.
 Another disadvantage of MRI is that the patient is totally enclosed with detectors close to the body for about 30 minutes or more, leading to claustrophobia.
 It is also difficult for the obese patient to be in the magnet